Detective fiction: China

+His 1914 short story Dengguang renying (灯光人影), published in the journal Xinwen bao (新闻报), is often credited as the first true Chinese detective story.
+This work laid the foundation for a series of stories centered on the character Huo Sang, a detective whose brilliance and methods bore a striking resemblance to those of Sherlock Holmes.
+Indeed, the parallels between the two detectives are unmistakable: not only do their names share the same initials, but both characters are defined by their extraordinary intellect, their reliance on abductive reasoning, and their unwavering skepticism toward seemingly supernatural phenomena.
+Huo Sang, much like his Western counterpart, became a cultural icon, embodying the rational, analytical spirit of the modern detective.
+Cheng Xiaoqing's creation of Huo Sang not only signaled the birth of a distinctly Chinese detective genre but also reflected the broader intellectual currents of the time, as Chinese writers sought to adapt Western literary forms to address local concerns and sensibilities.

+Iran

+"Sadiq Mamquli, The Sherlock Holmes of Iran, The Sherriff of Isfahan" is the first major detective fiction in Persian, written by Kazim Musta'an al-Sultan (Houshi Daryan).
+It was first published in 1925.
+There was no biographical account of the author of the book for over 70 years until being identified after the book was reprinted in 2017.

 Japan

 Edogawa Rampo is the first major Japanese modern mystery writer and the founder of the Detective Story Club in Japan.
 Rampo was an admirer of western mystery writers.
 He gained his fame in the early 1920s, when he began to bring to the genre many bizarre, erotic and even fantastic elements.
 This is partly because of the social tension before World War II.
 In 1957, Seicho Matsumoto received the Mystery Writers of Japan Award for his short story The Face (顔 kao).
 The Face and Matsumoto's subsequent works began the "social school" (社会派 shakai ha) within the genre, which emphasized social realism, described crimes in an ordinary setting and sets motives within a wider context of social injustice and political corruption.
 Since the 1980s, a "new orthodox school" (新本格派 shin honkaku ha) has surfaced.
 It demands restoration of the classic rules of detective fiction and the use of more self-reflective elements.
 Famous authors of this movement include Soji Shimada, Yukito Ayatsuji, Rintaro Norizuki, Alice Arisugawa, Kaoru Kitamura and Taku Ashibe.